 - the thermostat notifies you that the battery is low and it needs to turn itself off

 - the thermostat’s animated properties are slower than usual

 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling system(s)

-PLEASE READ: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)
+PLEASE READ: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)

-After about 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
-If the component has turned on while plugged in, turn it off and then turn it back on again, manually restarting the thermostat.
-Once it has fully restarted, plug it back in to reach full charge.
-After another 60 minutes of charging, detach the Nest Thermostat and restore it to its base.
+After about 10 minutes of charging, detach the Nest Thermostat from the USB charger.
+If the component has turned on while plugged in, turn it off and then turn it back on again, manually restarting the system.
+Once it has fully restarted, plug it back in to complete charging.
+After about 60 minutes of charging, detach the Nest Thermostat and restore it to its base.

 If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in some experts.
 Enter us!
 If A1 Chesney Service Experts put in your Nest Thermostat, please give us a call at 587-315-5271 or schedule an appointment online.